Sustainable Gaps

 A shared process can have one backbone, but each role needs language, examples, and standards tied to the duty they perform.

-Walk the scenario, let the handoffs reveal themselves, and adjust the route before the new standard becomes policy.
+Walk the scenario, let the handoffs reveal themselves, and adjust the path before the new standard becomes policy.

 Record what changed, what held, what broke, and what needs the next review so the team keeps improving after SG steps back.